-In fact, studies show that though these masks do not replicate high-altitude training, they do make breathing harder and can improve VO2 max and power output overall.
-Many of these masks can also be effective as filtration devices when the environment is filled with pollutants, sand or dust and allergens.
+Studies show that though these masks do not replicate high-altitude training, they do make breathing harder and can improve VO2 max and power output overall.
+Many of these masks can be effective as filtration devices when the environment is filled with pollutants, sand or dust, and allergens.

 2. Filter out pollutants and allergens that are common where I live during the hot, humid summers of the Mid-Atlantic region of the United States.
 (If I were overseas where dust storms and war pollutants were in the air, I would use filtration masks there as well).

-3. Now, since avoiding germs and viruses is part of our daily lives and conscious thoughts, you might see masks or face coverings required in areas with large public gatherings can occur indoors (gyms, athletic events, concerts, movies or plays, airlines, shopping, etc)
+3. Now, since avoiding germs and viruses is part of our daily lives and conscious thoughts, you might see masks or face coverings required in areas with large public gatherings indoors (gyms, athletic events, concerts, movies or plays, airlines, shopping, etc.).

-So, it is up to you how you want to push yourself to improve your conditioning – breathe harder with harder workouts or restricted breathing masks, whatever floats your boat.
-But, as stated above, you will find more and more people using these masks simply to decrease their own issues with contracting illnesses or spreading germs.
+So, it is up to you how you want to push yourself to improve your conditioning -- breathe harder with harder workouts or restricted breathing masks.
+But you will find more people using these masks simply to decrease their own issues with contracting illnesses or spreading germs.

-Still, covering of your face may help you with the spread of germs and viruses.
-You will still need to clean your hands and avoid touching your face and clean your workout area when done.
+Still, covering your face may help you with the spread of germs and viruses.
+You still will need to clean your hands, avoid touching your face and wipe down your workout area when done.
 Stay safe.

 Want to Learn More About Military Life?